Welcome to my ultimate guide on where to see sea turtles in the Bahamas!

 Cable Beach is known for its white sandy beaches, vibrant blue ocean and it’s abundance of sea life.

-At Cable Beach you can see sea turtles, starfish, stingrays, tropical fish and more.
+At Cable Beach you can regularly see sea turtles, starfish, stingrays, various tropical fish and more.

 One of the most popular ways to see the turtles at Cable Beach is by renting a glass bottom kayak!
 This is a super fun activity and allows you to get really close to the sea turtles.